davidjurgens/reddit-political-affiliation/README.md

 Here, we test whether the different groups within an affiliation have separate bubbles themselves.

-**Code** `src/features/political_affiliations/' have a notebook `Categorizing Political Users.ipynb' which builds users' commenting frequencies across subreddits and applies PCA to identify latent variations in where users are active.
-The results are shown by t-sne projection which can be done by `Rendering of t-sne Results.ipynb'
+**Code** `src/features/political_affiliations/` have a notebook `Categorizing Political Users.ipynb` which builds users' commenting frequencies across subreddits and applies PCA to identify latent variations in where users are active.
+The results are shown by t-sne projection which can be done by `Rendering of t-sne Results.ipynb`

 ### Two-Faced Actors